 - a tenure-track faculty member could hire a coach or editor to work with a small faculty writing group to review manuscripts or tenure dossiers.

 Micro Grants may be awarded to an individual tenure-track faculty member or a small group of tenure-track faculty members.
-The amount of the grant can be up to $2000 and will be awarded for a one year period.
-Successful applicants will be notified by December 10, 2012.
+The amount of the grant can be up to $2,500 and will be awarded for a one year period.
+Successful applicants will be notified by the end of December 2016.

 All full-time tenure-stream Western faculty are eligible to submit applications for Micro Grants.
 Please note that members of the affiliated university colleges are not eligible to receive this funding.